 What a mighty God we serve!
 I hope we’re beginning to get a small picture of His majesty.
 Our infinite God has been on His mighty throne always.
 Even before the creation of the world He ruled from Heaven.

-He sent His Son to relinquish His throne, to die in our place, to rise again, and to conquer sin and death.
+He sent His Son to relinquish His throne, die in our place, rise again, and conquer sin and death.
 Jesus will come again as a mighty, conquering warrior and God will restore to Him the everlasting throne in heaven.
 His reign will last forever and ever.